If your child is ill please phone Mrs Williams on 01736 788501 ext 151 by 8.30am.

 Parents are strongly advised not to take students out of school during term time for the purpose of a holiday.

 Parents or carers taking a child out of school without authorisation are committing an offence under the Education Act 1996.
-Cape Cornwall School may refer the matter to Cornwall Council who may decide to take legal action.
+Cape Cornwall School will refer the matter to Cornwall Council who may decide to take legal action.
 A penalty notice can be issued under Section 444A and 444B of the Education Act 1996.
 This carries a fine of £60 per child, per parent if paid within 21 days or £120 per child, per parent if paid after this but within 28 days.
 Failure to pay the penalty notice may result in Court action.
 Persistent absences not authorised by the school may result in prosecution in the Magistrates Court, leading to fines up to £2500 and/or custorial sentences.